Hytale Guides 9 min read

-Hytale enters early access on January 13, 2026.
-If you’re planning to run a server, you’re probably trying to figure out what you actually need.
-The problem is that most of what’s being published right now is speculation dressed up as fact.
+Hytale entered early access on January 13, 2026.
+If you’re running a server, or planning to, you’re probably trying to figure out what you actually need.
+The good news: after two months of production servers, we now have real data to work with instead of educated guesses.

-If you’re spinning up a Hytale server on January 13, here’s the quick version:
+If you’re spinning up a Hytale server, here’s the quick version:

 Now for the details.